 We derived the covariance matrix (the inverse of the Fisher information matrix) of kinetic parameter estimators based on TAC reconstructions using temporal basis functions for list-mode data as well as bin-mode data in a 1D temporal problem.
-We demonstrated the covariance approximation predicts reasonably well the empirical covariance.
+We demonstrated the covariance approximation works well for simulated data.
 We plan to perform extensive comparison of temporal basis functions and to extend the results to the case where tomographic spatial aspects are incorporated.
-Future work will also include optimizing B-spline knot locations in terms of the covariance or mean squared error of kinetic parameter estimators.
+Future work will also include optimizing B-spline knot locations and developing computationally cheaper approximate expressions for kinetic parameter estimator covariances.